Checks for the presence of the 'Content-Security-Policy' header, which helps prevent certain types of attacks.

 unsafe-inline value allows all inline scripts to run, which is counterproductive to the intent of a CSP policy, as it allow XSS attacks.
 If inline scripts are necessary for the website to function, it would be better to use a nonce or hash value to approve specific scripts on a case by case basis.

 For more information about the possible values for this header, please read our documentation for the Content-Security-Policy Header.
 To quickly create your customized CSP header, use our CSP Wizard and fill in the details to get a copy-and-paste solution.
+To learn more about security headers in general, you can read our article on Security Headers.

 Ready to validate your website for this test and 100+ others?